JunboShen/slide-level-pretraining/README.md

 # Slide-Level Self-Supervised Pretraining through Knowledge Distillation

 This repository provides training scripts for **slide-level self-supervised representation learning for histopathology**, using novel methods based on **DINO**/**DINOv2**-style knowledge-distillation.
-The method operates on **variable-length sequences of tile embeddings** extracted from whole-slide images (WSIs).
+The method operates on **ultra-long and variable-length sequences of tile embeddings** extracted from whole-slide images (WSIs).

 > **Note:** Tile extraction and ViT-based tile embedding generation are **not included** in this repository.
 > You must supply your own tile embeddings or WSI tiles.